 On the front page of the SAR, you'll find a figure called the expected family contribution (EFC).
 Your EFC is an indicator of your family’s financial strength.
 It’s sent to your state scholarship agency as well as to the colleges you listed on the FAFSA.
 They use this number to determine your financial aid award.
 Learn more about the EFC.

 Other Financial Aid Forms

-After you complete the FAFSA, make sure you submit any additional financial aid forms that your colleges require.
-For example, some colleges require you to submit the CSS PROFILE® or their own forms.
+After you complete the FAFSA, make sure you submit any additional financial aid forms your colleges require.
+For example, some colleges require you to submit the CSS Profile or their own forms.

 Help with the FAFSA

-If you have questions about the application, FAFSA on the Web or federal financial aid for students in general, you can live chat, email, or call.
+If you have questions about the FAFSA or federal financial aid for students in general, you can live chat, email, or call.
 Find contact information for the Federal Student Aid Information Center here.